SIT30816 Certificate III in Commercial Cookery

 The course is delivered over 52 weeks consisting of 44 weeks tuition and 8 weeks of holidays.
 Students will participate in nominal(supervised) activities for a total of 880 hours at 20 hours per week.
 Tuition is split over four 11-week study periods and 8 weeks of holidays.

-Classes are scheduled for 20 hours of face to face delivery per week consisting of 8 hours per day for 2 days and 4 hours supervised study per week.
-Supervised study sessions give students the opportunity to get additional support from their trainer.
+Classes are scheduled for 20 hours of face to face delivery per week consisting of 8 hours per day for 2 days and one day for 4 hours per week.
+Supervisedstudy sessions give students the opportunity to get additional support from their trainer.
 In addition, students are expected to undertake 4 hours unsupervised independent study and assessment outside of scheduled class time per week.
 Please refer to the course delivery schedule for further details.

 Work placement – 24 weeks x 8 hours per week = 192 hrs (students may spend variable amount of time per week while on work placement.
 However, a minimum of 192 hours of work placement must be completed).